ardentperf/cnpg-playground/lab/exercise-2-start-playground/README.md

 LEGACY=true demo/setup.sh
 ```

-*note: there may be an issue with the new backup plugin at the moment?*

 A few useful tools to start exploring include `btop` to monitor server
 utilization, `lazydocker` to monitor the docker pods (aka k8s nodes),
 and `k9s` to explore the kubernetes clusters themselves.